 Before joining any branch of the military, you should do your research and figure out a few areas where you would like to specialize.
 From computer sciences to special operations and everything in between, the military will take your interests and find a home for you.

-If you have done your research, you can help guide the recruiters in a general direction of the type of job you would like to perform in the military.
+If you have done your research, you can help guide the recruiters in the general direction of the type of job you would like to perform in the military.
 When joining the Marine Corps there are many things to consider.
 To start off considering your physical fitness and what job you want to do.

 Physical Fitness Standards

 First, out of all the branches of service, the USMC has the most difficult physical fitness standards.
 The timed run is longer (3 miles) and the pull-up / flexed arm hang exercise is also tested for Marines.
 Rucking, which is walking fast while carrying a backpack and other gear and weapons will also be part of your training regardless of the job you seek.

 The saying, “All Marines are Riflemen” is not a myth.
 Regardless of your MOS, all Marines are considered to be Riflemen first, and whatever MOS (job) they happen to hold, second.
 In fact, the Marine Corps has even been known to deploy Band members to combat zones and use them on combat patrols.

 So be prepared for the physical fitness standards before you attend boot camp.
 Your recruiter will usually make sure you are prepared before you join the Marines.
 As a country, the United States has continuously increased in weight and body fat percentages over the years.
 In fact, the number one reason why young recruits cannot join the military is due to not reaching the height/weight standards of the military in general.